MohamedAbdellatef/MohamedAbdellatef/README.md

 <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30">&nbsp;**About Me**

-- 🧑‍💻 I'm a passionate Data Scientist and Data Analyst focused on transforming raw data into actionable insights.
+- 🧑‍💻 I'm a passionate Data Engineer and Data Analyst focused on transforming raw data into actionable insights.
 - 🎓 Computer Science student, always exploring new tools and methodologies in data analysis and visualization.
 - 📊 Skilled in extracting, cleaning, and visualizing data to drive meaningful business decisions.
 - 🌏 I enjoy solving real-world problems with data and presenting findings through compelling dashboards and reports.